KTH/devops-course/contributions/feedback/johanmb/README.md

  ## Proposal

- I would like to give feedback on the essay *Polyglot programming with GraalVM* [#1201](https://github.com/KTH/devops-course/pull/1201)
+ I would like to give feedback on the essay *Low-code Ops and the art of abstraction* [#1205](https://github.com/KTH/devops-course/pull/1205)